ZhiZe-ZG/zhize-zg.github.io/docs/_posts/2024-04-03-skills-for-deeper-jekyll-usage.md

 Just like the Liquid for generating HTML, there is SCSS (and Sass) for CSS and CoffeeScript for JavaScript.
 SCSS is a language for generating CSS that simplifies writing CSS.
 Sass offers similar functionality, but with a different level of simplicity.
 CoffeeScript is a language that generates JavaScript to simplify the work of writing JavaScript.

+Strictly speaking, the function provided by Liquid is called template generation, while SCSS, Sass and CoffeeScript are more like languages that need to be compiled.
+There are certain differences between the two, but we will not go into details here.

 Jekyll supports these languages and provides a concise guide:

 * [Jekyll DOCS: Assets](https://jekyllrb.com/docs/assets/)